-Pokémon GO doesn’t catch ‘em all, but it gets pretty darn close.
+Pokémon GO doesn’t catch ‘em all for ethical children’s entertainment, but it gets pretty darn close.

-Four out of five gold stars when it comes to meeting our high ethical standards for a great kids entertainment experience?
+Four out of five gold stars towards meeting our high ethical standards for a great children’s entertainment experience?
 Not bad, Pokémon GO, not bad.
 It’s not perfect, but nonetheless it’s impressive.
 I’ve never come across a “perfect” game.